pcda18/pcda18.github.io/index.md

 **[Canvas](https://utexas.instructure.com/courses/1216837/files/folder/Week_7)**

--  Christen, Kim.
-“Does Information Really Want to be Free?
-Indigenous Knowledge Systems and the Question of Openness.”
-International Journal of Communication 6 (2012), 2870–2893.

 -   Greenwald, Glenn.
 “Chapter 1: Contact.”
 In *No Place to Hide: Edward Snowden, the NSA, and the U.S. Surveillance State*, 2015.

--   Hitchcock, Tim.
-“Digital Searching and the Re-formulation of Historical Knowledge” 2008.
-In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
-Ashgate: 2008.

--   Freelon, Deen Goodwin, Charlton D. McIlwain, and Meredith D. Clark.
-“Beyond the Hashtags: #Ferguson, #Blacklivesmatter, and the Online Struggle for Offline Justice,” 2016. [http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf](http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf)

 -   American Civil Liberties Union.
 "First Amendment Lawsuit Brought on Behalf of Academic Researchers and Journalists Who Fear Prosecution Under the Computer Fraud and Abuse Act." [https://www.aclu.org/news/aclu-challenges-law-preventing-studies-big-data-discrimination](https://www.aclu.org/news/aclu-challenges-law-preventing-studies-big-data-discrimination)

+-  Christen, Kim.
+"Does Information Really Want to be Free?
+Indigenous Knowledge Systems and the Question of Openness."
+International Journal of Communication 6 (2012), 2870–2893.

 ### Optional Readings

+-   Freelon, Deen Goodwin, Charlton D. McIlwain, and Meredith D. Clark.
+"Beyond the Hashtags: #Ferguson, #Blacklivesmatter, and the Online Struggle for Offline Justice," 2016. [http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf](http://cmsimpact.org/wp-content/uploads/2016/03/beyond_the_hashtags_2016.pdf)

 -   Day, Ronald E. “Governing Expression: Social Big Data and Neoliberalism.”
 In *Indexing It All: The Subject in the Age of Documentation*, Information, and Data, 123–44.
 History and Foundations of Information Science.
 Cambridge, Massachusetts: The MIT Press, 2014.

+-   Hitchcock, Tim.
+"Digital Searching and the Re-formulation of Historical Knowledge" 2008.
+In *The Virtual Representation of the Past*, edited by Mark Greenglass and Lorna Hughes, 81-90.
+Ashgate: 2008.

 ### Assignment